ipfs/js-ipfs-repo-migrations/README.md

 ### `migrate(path, {toVersion, ignoreLock, repoOptions, onProgress, isDryRun}) -> Promise<void>`

-Executes forward migration to specific version or if not specified to the latest version.
+Executes a forward migration to a specific version, or to the latest version if a specific version is not specified.

 **Arguments:**

  * `path` (string, mandatory) - path to the repo to be migrated
  * `options` (object, optional) - options for the migration
- * `options.toVersion` (int, optional) - version to which the repo should be migrated to.
-If left out the version of latest migration is used.
+ * `options.toVersion` (int, optional) - version to which the repo should be migrated.
+Defaults to the latest migration version.
- * `options.ignoreLock` (bool, optional) - if true won't lock the repo for applying the migrations.
+ * `options.ignoreLock` (bool, optional) - if true will not lock the repo when applying migrations.
 Use with caution.
- * `options.repoOptions` (object, optional) - options that are passed to migrations, that use them to correctly construct datastore.
-Options are same like for IPFSRepo.
+ * `options.repoOptions` (object, optional) - options that are passed to migrations, that use them to construct the datastore. (options are the same as for IPFSRepo).
  * `options.onProgress` (function, optional) - callback that is called after finishing execution of each migration to report progress.
- * `options.isDryRun` (bool, optional) - flag that indicates if it is a dry run that should imitate running migration without actually any change.
+ * `options.isDryRun` (bool, optional) - flag that indicates if it is a dry run that should give the same output as running a migration but without making any actual changes.

 #### `onProgress(migration, counter, totalMigrations)`